jgbarah/evaluating-foss-projects/kinds.md

-# Before evaluation
+# Before evaluating

-There are several aspects of a FOSS project that can be evaluated.
-Depending on the reasons to evaluate, one or more of these aspects will be relevant.
-This chapter will review some of the kinds of evaluation that are usual, before entering in more detail in the following chapters in specific examples of these kinds of evaluation.
+In this chapter we deal with some preliminary issues, before describing how the evaluation of specific aspects of FOSS products and projects can be done.

 ## Steps in evaluation